 2. You want somewhere busy for safety’s sake and to cover awkward chat, but not so popular you might have to awkwardly stand waiting in a queue (that’s a no to Kong and Mamasita).

-3. Cover the price and taste rainbow.
-Even if you’re happy to pay for someone else, they shouldn’t feel like they owe you.
+3. Go Dutch.
+Even if you’re happy to pay for someone else, your date shouldn’t feel like they owe you.

 4. Don’t get too personal.
 That pasta joint where your grandparents fell in love?
 Save it for round two if there is one.
 Boundaries.

 Allegedly, everyone’s conducting their sexual Spanish Inquisitions at this pseudo-nightclub with frozen treats.

 So many options at this mod-Vietnamese gem: cocktails or a beer in the bar.
 Pho on the roof.
 Nightcap on the deck.
 Done.